FINAL REJECTION

 At the time of filing, it would have been obvious to incorporate the teaching of embolic material and introducing embolic material through the infusion lumen and out the proximal port when the flow restriction member occludes the first lumen as taught by Kupiecki into the invention of Carmel since both devices are analogous in the art of infusion catheters; therefore, a combination is proper.
 Additionally, it would have been desirable in light of the fact that both catheters have similar structure and administer infusion flow out of the same region of the catheter.
 The motivation for the incorporation would have included a desire to expand the applications of the catheter of Carmel.

-Regarding claims 10-11, Hedge discloses a single lumen balloon catheter that teaches all three flow restriction member limitations.
+Carmel in view of Kupiecki meet(s) the claim limitations as described above but fails to include that inflation of the expandable member selectively closes the flow restriction member to occlude the first lumen.
+However, Hedge discloses a single lumen balloon catheter that teaches a selectively closeable flow restriction member upon inflation of an expandable member.
 Hedge teaches that the flow restriction member (40) is activated upon inflation of balloon member 14.
 See Fig. 3.
-This activation is selective.
+This activation is selective and simultaneous.

-At the time of filing, it would have been obvious to substitute the flow restriction member of Carmel with any one of the valve taught above by Hedge.
+At the time of filing, it would have been obvious to substitute the flow restriction member of Carmel with the flow restriction member (40 as taught above by Hedge.
 Both devices are analogous in the art of balloon catheters; therefore, a combination is proper.
 Additionally, one would have been motivated to make the substitutions in order to provide a restriction member that allows the guidewire to freely pass through the lumen; thereby providing additionally control to the medical technician using the device of Carmel.

 Conclusion